 New Delhi.
-15 April 2021.
-“Men apart every man an emperor”, Shatrujeet (The Conqueror) — the motto of some of the toughest men and best soldiers of the Indian Army , who today celebrate 69 years of their regiment’s existence with josh and élan.
-The Parachute Regiment of the Indian Army is year short of 70 and will go strong forever.
+“Men apart every man an emperor”, Shatrujeet (The Conqueror) — the motto of some of the toughest men and best soldiers of the Indian Army , who carry out the most difficult operations with josh, élan and success.
+The Parachute Regiment of the Indian Army is is made up of men who are bravest of the brave..

 The Parachute Regiment is an airborne and special forces regiment of the Indian Army.
 It was raised in 1945 as part of the British Indian Army but was disbanded after the World War II and was re-raised in 1952 as part of the Indian Army.
 Currently it comprises seven Special Forces, six airborne, two Territorial Army and one Rashtriya Rifles battalions.